JudeQuintana/terraform-main/docs/routing-policy-language.md

 aggregate approach to generate cross-region and cross-domain meshes.
 Each module would collect all VPCs across regions into a flat aggregate, then use `setproduct` to compute every possible route table + destination CIDR pair.
-The result was always a full mesh -- every VPC could reach every other VPC, with no ability to selectively control reachability.
+The result was always a full mesh.
+Every VPC could reach every other VPC, with no ability to selectively control reachability.

 This worked for topology generation but left no room for policy.
 The aggregate